What Is Common Stock?

 Generally, common stockholders receive good rates of return in the long term.
 That said, these shares are more vulnerable to market volatility.

 In most situations, companies treat common stockholders the same way as other classes.
-However, in the event of company liquidation, holders of common stock are lower down on the list of people with rights to the company’s assets after bondholders and preferred shareholders.
+However, in the event of company liquidation, holders of common stocks are lower down on the list of people with rights to the company’s assets after bondholders and preferred shareholders.

 How Common Stocks Work